 This can happen if the person who sent you mail signed their message with a personal certificate that your computer does not trust.

 For example, the sender may have configured their mail program to sign their mail with their MIT certificate, but your computer may not have the Client CA v1 to verify the signature.

 If you want to verify the signatures, you will need to get the Certificate Authority (CA) that created the sender's MIT certificate.
-One way to get the "Client CA v1" is to run one of MIT's certificate helper utilities - either Installing and Managing Certificates for Mac using CertAid 2.x (Macintosh) or CertAid for Internet Explorer (Windows).
+One way to get the "Client CA v1" is to run one of MIT's certificate helper utilities - either Installing and Managing Certificates for Mac using CertAid 2.x (Macintosh) or CertAid for Internet Explorer and Google Chrome (Windows).
 Another way is to download the Client CA v1 and then install it by hand.

 Instead of asking everyone to install the Client CA v1, another option is to ask the sender to stop signing their messages.
 They may not know that their messages make people see confusing warnings.